gamemanual0/gm0/source/docs/robot-design/drivetrains/cad-tutorials.rst

 CAD Tutorial Part 2 - Pocketing Guide
 -------------------------------------

-“Pocketing” is a common term in FTC and FRC lingo, and refers to material removal from plates or tubes for weight reduction and/or aesthetic purposes.
+“Pocketing” is a common term in FTC and FRC\ |reg| lingo, and refers to material removal from plates or tubes for weight reduction and/or aesthetic purposes.
 For the former purpose, the idea is to strike a balance between sustaining structural integrity and reduce as much weight/material as possible.

 There are several ways to machine pockets into material including milling, routing, water jet cutting, laser cutting and even hand drilling.
 Depending on your access to tooling, pocketing can be more or less difficult for you.